A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields: Cosmological Dependence

 \subsection{Forecasted Constraints including Neutrino Masses}

 \begingroup

-\endgroup We now illustrate the potential of the projected-fields kSZ bispectrum as a probe of cosmology by considering a specific one-parameter extension to the $\Lambda$CDM model: we allow the sum of neutrino masses $\mnus$ to vary, thus extending the parameter set to $\pmb{\theta}_{\mathrm{ext}} = \pmb{\theta}_{\mathrm{min}}+\{\mnus\}$.
+\endgroup We now illustrate the potential of the projected-fields kSZ bispectrum as a probe of cosmology by considering a specific extension of the $\Lambda$CDM model: we allow the sum of neutrino masses $\mnus$ to vary as an additional parameter.
 We again restrict the galaxy modes to large scales only (Section \ref{analysis}), so that the linear galaxy bias $b_g$ is a sufficiently accurate description in this regime.
-However, the forecasted constraints here can only be achieved if other astrophysical parameters governing the baryon density profile are determined externally (e.g. via a joint analysis with other observables, such as kSZ measurements using velocity-weighted stacking \cite{Schaan2021, Hadzhiyska2024}).
+As explained above, we also include $A$, the overall free amplitude of the $\BTTg$ signal, as a scale-independent astrophysical nuisance parameter, thus accounting for the `optical depth degeneracy' here.
+However, note that the forecasted constraints here can only be achieved if other parameters governing the baryon density profile can be assumed to be known precisely enough externally (e.g. via a joint analysis with other observables, such as velocity-weighted stacking kSZ measurements \cite{Schaan2021, Hadzhiyska2024}), since they have a scale-dependent impact on the $\BTTg$ signal at non-linear scales.

 Neutrino masses impact the $\BTTg$ signal through their suppression of clustering of matter at small scales, as well as their induced scale-dependence in the growth rate of matter ($f$) occurring at intermediate scales; both these effects are numerically implemented as detailed in Section \ref{num}.
-We first perform a Fisher analysis for $\pmb{\theta}_{\mathrm{ext}}$ without assuming any prior at all.
+We initially perform a Fisher analysis without assuming any prior at all.
 2D contours in Fig. \ref{fig:Fisher-noA} show the estimated 1$\sigma$ and 2$\sigma$ marginalized uncertainties for each pair of parameters.
-As expected, the lower noise levels of CMB-S4 result in much tighter constraints with CMB-S4$\times$WISE than with SO$\times$WISE.
-Out of all the contours displayed here, the strongest degeneracy is seen between $b_g$ and $\Omega_b h^2$, since both these parameters linearly scale the amplitude of the $\BTTg$ signal.
+As expected, the lower noise levels of CMB-S4 give much tighter constraints with CMB-S4$\times$WISE than with SO$\times$WISE.
+Among the contours displayed, the strongest degeneracy is between $A$ and $\Omega_b h^2$, since both these parameters linearly scale the amplitude of the $\BTTg$ signal for squeezed triangles.

-Next, we apply an external prior on $\Lambda$CDM parameters from \textit{Planck}-2018 measurements of the primary CMB (TT,TE,EE+lowE; no CMB lensing) \cite{Planck2018}.
-We obtain and marginalize this prior over $\tau_{re}$ using the code \texttt{FishLSS}\footnote{https://github.com/NoahSailer/FishLSS/tree/master/FishLSS/} \cite{FishLSS}.
-We also assume a $1\%$ Gaussian prior on $b_g$, which can again be determined using an external measurement (e.g. $C_{\ell}^{\delta_g\delta_g}$ or $C_{\ell}^{\kappa \delta_g}$) for the same galaxy field (e.g.\,\cite{unwise,Farren+2024}).